-- 14.13 TASKS Coordinate with United States Fish and Wildlife Service Big Canyon Habitat Restoration and Water Quality Improvement Project - Big Canyon project area contains streambed habitat classified as riparian that is subject to the jurisdiction of California Department of Fish and Wildlife.
+TASKS STATUS 14.13 Big Canyon Habitat Restoration and Water Quality Improvement Project - Big Canyon project area contains streambed habitat classified as riparian that is subject to the jurisdiction of California Department of Fish and Wildlife.
 Big Canyon also contains jurisdictional wetlands, including riparian and marsh habitat under the jurisdiction of the California Coastal Commission.
 The Big Canyon project area also contains both wetland and non-wetland waters of the United States/State of California, subject to jurisdiction by the U.S. Army Corps of Engineers and Regional Water Quality Control Board.
 This project was completed in Spring 2017 and is within a five-year monitoring program.
-Semeniuk Slough Maintenance Dredging Project - Completed in Spring 2017, this cooperative project, led by the City of Newport Beach with support by Caltrans, restored flood conveyance capacity in Semeniuk Slough and potentially the State-owned storm drain box culvert that drains into the south end of the slough.
-This project required permits from U.S. Army Corps of Engineers permit and coordination with the U.S. Fish and Wildlife Service.
-Permits were also required from the Regional Water Quality Control Board, California Coastal Commission, and California Department of Fish and Wildlife. flood conveyance capacity in Semeniuk Slough and potentially the State-owned storm drain box culvert that drains into the south end of the slough.
-This project required permits from U.S. Army Corps of Engineers permit and coordination with the U.S. Fish and Wildlife Service.
-Permits were also required from the Regional Water Quality Control
+Semeniuk Slough Maintenance Dredging Project - Completed in Spring 2017, this cooperative project, led by the City of Newport Beach with support by Caltrans, restored flood conveyance capacity in Semeniuk Slough and potentially the State-owned storm

-TANKO CTATUO 4444 TASKS Coordinate with STATUS 14.14 Environmental Protection Ongoing Agency (EPA) The City coordinates with the U.S. EPA in collaboration with other resource agencies in the Agency (El A) protection of terrestrial and marine resources and sediment disposal sites for future dredging projects on an as-needed basis when projects are within the U.S. EPA jurisdiction.
-14.15 Coordinate with United Ongoing States Postal Service (USPS) - relocation of The distribution facility was relocated to Santa Ana and Anaheim.
-The Mariners Mile location Mariners' Mile distribution facility maintains a drop-off box.
-14.16 Other Agencies Ongoing Surer / igeneres The City continuously works with the following agencies that are involved in the development of capital improvement and conservation programs: Energy providers such as Southern California Edison and Gas Company Telecommunications service providers on a case by case basis Santa Ana Regional Water Quality Control Board Metropolitan Water District South Coast Air Quality Management District Southern California Association of Governments (SCAG) California State Parks National Marine Fisheries Service 15.1 Encourage Annexation of Banning Ranch Prior to Ongoing Development On December 12, 2017, the City Council adopted Ordinance No. 2017-17, which repealed all approvals for the Newport Banning Ranch project.
+TASKS STATUS 14.14 Coordinate with Environmental Protection Agency (EPA) Ongoing The City coordinates with the U.S. EPA in collaboration with other resource agencies in the protection of terrestrial and marine resources and sediment disposal sites for future dredging projects on an as-needed basis when projects are within the U.S. EPA jurisdiction.
+14.15 Coordinate with United States Postal Service (USPS) - relocation of Mariners' Mile distribution facility Ongoing The distribution facility was relocated to Santa Ana and Anaheim.
+The Mariners Mile location maintains a drop-off box.
+14.16 Other Agencies Ongoing The City continuously works with the following agencies that are involved in the development of capital improvement and conservation programs: • Energy providers such as Southern California Edison and Gas Company • Telecommunications service providers on a case by case basis • Santa Ana Regional Water Quality Control Board • Metropolitan Water District • South Coast Air Quality Management District • Southern California Association of Governments (SCAG) • California State Parks • National Marine Fisheries Service 15.1 Encourage Annexation of Banning Ranch Prior to Development On December 12, 2017, the City Council adopted Ordinance No. 2017-17, which repealed all approvals for the Newport Banning Ranch project.
 The absence of an approved project does not preclude the City from pursuing annexation of the Banning Ranch property with the Local Agency Formation Commission (LAFCO).
-16.1 Improve Arterial Streets Ongoing and Highways According to gg Classification West Coast Highway (SR-1) and Old Newport Boulevard Intersection Improvements - The project will widen West Coast Highway at Old Newport Boulevard to provide for a third westbound through lane, a right turn lane, and a bike lane.
+16.1 Improve Arterial Streets and Highways According to Classification Ongoing West Coast Highway (SR-1) and Old Newport Boulevard Intersection Improvements - The project will widen West Coast Highway at Old Newport Boulevard to provide for a third westbound through lane, a right turn lane, and a bike lane.
 The project's environmental document (MND) was in final review at Caltrans and anticipated final approval is Summer 2018.